BigBuildBench/pkg-linter/README.md

 # pkg-linter
-detect missing package without execution in a linter way
+detect missing package without execution in a linter way, used by bigbuild project